 If you have a variable-rate HECM with a line of credit, try to keep as much money available in the line of credit as possible so you can maximize the growth.
 Only pull out money if you really need it for something.
 It doesn’t make sense to pull out money and leave it just sitting in a checking or savings account earning almost zero interest.
 You’re missing out on growth that could be accruing on that money in the line of credit.

-The growth rate is calculated by adding 1.25% to the IIR (the actual note rate at which interest accrues on money borrowed).
-If the IIR increases, then the growth rate will as well.
+The growth rate is calculated by adding the annual MIP rate to the initial interest rate (the actual note rate at which interest accrues on the loan).
+If the initial interest rate increases, the growth rate will as well.

 As crazy as it might sound, higher rates might be beneficial if you have a large available line of credit.
-If the IIR goes up, so does the growth rate, which means your line of credit grows and compounds that much faster.
+If the initial interest rate goes up, so does the growth rate, which means your line of credit grows and compounds faster.

-FHA made an important change a few years ago that limits how much of your available credit line you can access in the first 12 months of the reverse mortgage.
-If your mandatory obligations are less than 60% of the principal limit, you’ll be allowed to withdraw up to 60% of the principal limit in the first 12 months.
+FHA made an important change a few years ago that limits the amount of credit line available in the first 12 months of the loan.
+If your mandatory obligations are less than 60% of the principal limit, you can withdraw up to 60% of the principal limit in the first 12 months.
 The remainder of the line of credit will come available at the one-year anniversary of the loan.

-If your mandatory obligations are greater than 60%, you’ll be able to withdraw up to another 10% of the principal limit in the first 12 months.
-Any remainder will come available at the one-year anniversary of the loan.
-Note that a higher IMIP rate applies if your mandatory obligations are higher than 60%.
+If your mandatory obligations are greater than 60%, you can withdraw up to another 10% of the principal limit (not to exceed the principal limit, however) in the first 12 months.
+Any remaining principal limit will come available at the one-year anniversary of the loan.

-FHA made this change to help slow down people from burning through the reverse mortgage proceeds too quickly and having nothing left.
-The idea was to encourage longer-term financial sustainability for reverse mortgage borrowers.
+FHA made this change to encourage long-term financial sustainability.
+FHA doesn’t want borrowers burning through the proceeds too quickly and having nothing left.